 An easy way to check the mental health of your school

-Artemis-A is a mental health check for young people that’s free for eligible schools to use.
+Artemis-A is a mental health check for young people, designed for use in schools, colleges and universities

 Laptop and phone displaying Artemis App